uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 Homogeneous table
 -----------------
-Class ``homogen_table`` is an implementation of table which data:
+Class ``homogen_table`` is an implementation of a table type for which the following is true:

-- Are dense and stored as one contiguous memory block
+- Its data is dense and it is stored as one contiguous memory block
-- All features have the same data type (but feature types may differ)
+- All features have the same :ref:`data type`
+(but :ref:`feature types <Feature type>` may differ)

 ::